mjknj18/NASA-Mars-Mission-Analysis/README.md

 3. Create a content card to display the latest Mars featured image.
 4. Create a content card to display the latest Mars weather report.
 5. Create a content card to display the latest Mars facts.
+6. Create a content card to display the latest Mars hemisphere images.

 ## Results